Learn to live independently.

 - Counseling to help you adjust to vision loss.

-- Group and one-on-one instruction in activities, such as making meals and managing your finances.
+- Group and one-on-one instruction in daily living activities.

 - Indoor and outdoor mobility instruction to help you move safely in various environments.